 One of the most interesting aspects of the surviving manuscript is the addition of interlinear text.
 In the online edition, these are marked using single quotation marks, e.g. ‘ ‘hyre mentelpreon’ ‘ on the fourth line of the online edition.
 There are quite a lot of these.
 Many of them are corrections, where the scribe had missed out a letter – it’s not a very high-status manuscript.
 But others are substantial additions to the text, which change the meaning of the will.
 Sometimes they add extra heirlooms to the list, sometimes important information about the people involved (more on that later); sometimes they add important clarification.
-Like when a bequest to ‘Ælfferes dohtor þa geonran’ is mentioned – the scribe needed to add the last two words to clarify that it was Ælffere’s younger daughter who was to benefit (another daughter has just been named).
+Like when ‘Ælfferes dohtor þa geonran’ is mentioned – the scribe needed to add the last two words to clarify that it was Ælffere’s younger daughter who is referred to (another daughter has just been named).

 But who was Wynflæd?
 What do we actually know about her?